atulac/KNIT-Training-And-Placement-Cell-Automation/README.md

 Clicking ‘Save’ button saves changes to the same sheet while clicking on the ‘Save As’ button creates a new file at the desired location.

+<b>The Merge Sheets Panel</b>
+The Panel has been specifically designed for merging sheets.
+The sheets can only be merged if the two sheets to be merged contain ROLL as the common column.
+<b>The Broadcast Message Panel</b>
+Mail Broadcasting: This feature of the application is specific to sending mail to one or a group of email id.
+The mail can only be send by/to the Gmail users.
+The list of receiver’s email address needs to be a .txt file with successive email id on each new line.
+This file can be selected from ‘Browse file of the recipients’ button in the panel.
+SMS Broadcasting: This feature of the application is for sending short messages to a list of mobile numbers.